Kia Stonic SUV - Interior & comfort

 Anyone who’s seen the inside of the Kia Rio will find the Stonic’s interior familiar.
 It shares the hatchback's tidy control layout, with a well placed eight-inch central touchscreen that's easy to operate.
 The most noticeable difference between the two is the splashes of colour across the Stonic’s dashboard, which help brighten up the interior and make it feel a bit more youthful than the Rio's.

 While fit and finish are good, the quality and appeal of the materials used simply aren't in the same league as rival cars and the general ambience can't compare with the light, airy interior of the Citroen C3 Aircross.
 Even if you’re comparing the Stonic to the newer Ceed and XCeed, you’ll notice that Kia has taken a step forward with the quality of its cars.
-The Stonic’s low-slung driving position is also rather at odds with its SUV styling.
+The Stonic’s low-slung driving position is also rather at odds with its SUV styling, and won’t appeal if you want the more commanding view of the road that other crossovers tend to offer.

 The Stonic is available in four different trim levels called '2', 'GT-Line', 'Connect' and range-topping 'GT-Line S'.